|Born||Win Busayi Juyana Mlambo|

 Marian Mashava Mlambo (Mother)

-Dr Mlambo attended his Upper Secondary School at Gokomere High School from 1976 to 1977 after which he joined the Physics and Computer Science Departments at the University of Zimbabwe from which he graduated with a BSc degree in 1981.
+Tertiary: Physics and Computer Science, University of Zimbabwe, from which he graduated with a BSc degree in 1981.

 In 1989, in the employment of the Public Sector, he studied for a Masters in Business Administration (MBA) majoring in Financial Accounting and Management Information Systems (MIS) at Smeal College of Business at the Pennsylvania State University.